Strýtan vent field: History

 The oldest reports of the Strýtan vent field date back hundreds of years to fishermen using dive weights.
 However, the Icelandic Coast Guard did not detect the vent chimneys and declared them as non-existent in 1987.
 Only in 1997 was the Strýtan vent field reported by divers Erlendur Bogason and Árni Halldósson and identified as a real geologic feature.
 It was also explored by GEOMAR in 1997, using the HOV JAGO, a German research submersible.

 In 2001, Strýtan was designated as a protected Icelandic preserve.

 Geology and location

 Strýtan is in the vicinity of the Dalvík Lineament, which connects to the Eyjafjarðaráll Rift which extends to the Kolbeinsey Ridge.
 Strýtan is among the shallowest vent fields known and is among the few coastal hydrothermal systems known.

 The vent field is composed of three primary venting sites.
 Big Strýtan, Arnarnesstrýtur (sometimes referred to as Little Strýtan), and Hrisey.
-The Big Strýtan cone is composed prodominantly of anhydrite and saponite, with some chimneys as tall as 55 m.
+The Big Strýtan cone is composed predominantly of anhydrite and saponite, with some chimneys as tall as 55 m.
 Samples from the site indicate an extensive series of mineral phases within the mounds with fibrous, crystalline minerals establishing pore spaces for fluids to travel through.